Accessing the equity in your home

 Renovating your home

 Looking to improve your existing home?
 Accessing your equity could help turn those renovation goals into a reality.
 When done properly, renovations can increase the value of your property.
-It’s important not to make improvements that cost more than the value they’ll add to your property - this is known as overcapitalisation.
+It’s important not to make improvements that cost more than the value they’ll add to your property.
+This is known as overcapitalisation.

 Accessing cash out